hanyue1014/hanyue-dots/README.md

 #### Prerequisites
 - zsh or zshell
 - the last 2 lines assume `go` is present and the directory `~/go/bin` is present
-- oh-my-zsh plugin
+- oh-my-zsh
 - Plugins installed via oh-my-zsh
   - Spaceship Prompt (theme for zsh)
   - zsh-syntax-highlighting
   - zsh-autosuggestion